Exclusively Focused on Family Law for All of Your Family's Legal Needs

 Types of Adoption in Raleigh & North Carolina

-Raleigh families may pursue a variety of adoption types, each with unique legal requirements and considerations.
 North Carolina law includes agency adoptions, private adoptions negotiated directly between birth and adoptive parents, adoptions by relatives or stepparents, as well as adult adoptions.
 Agency adoptions require you to work with licensed agencies that oversee comprehensive checks, background investigations, and detailed home studies.
 Private or independent adoptions occur through a direct agreement with the birth parent or guardian and are common when prospective adoptive parents already know the child.

 At Fresh Start Family Law, we guide Raleigh families through each available pathway, providing crucial guidance at every step.
 Our adoption attorneys in Raleigh possess detailed knowledge of state and Wake County-specific regulations.
 Whether you are working with an agency or proceeding through a direct placement, we ensure paperwork is handled efficiently and all court requirements are met.
 We coordinate with local agencies when necessary and ensure every adoption is approached with care and strategic planning, so families feel confident and supported throughout the process.